How to Decorate Christmas Cookies with Stencils

 Carefully peel the stencil up and away from the cookie.
 Let the cookies sit until they are dry to prevent the food coloring from transferring.
 After that, you’ll have yourself a set of cookies that taste as good as they look.

 Need a drink to go with those cookies?
-Learn how to use coffee stencils on our DIY Blog.
+Learn how to stencil hot chocolate on our DIY Blog.